Spicy-PyData/Spicy-PyData.github.io/_posts/2018-12-25-RandomRegressor.md

 ## .......Just Before Model Building
 - Creating a Training set and a validation set is an extremely important step in Machine Learning tasks
-- The concept of validation set reduces the the risk of a model **overfiting or underfitting** on the training data [![png]({{ site.images | relative_url }}/randf1/overfit.png)]({{ site.images.randf1 | relative_url }}/randf/overfit.png)
+- The concept of validation set reduces the the risk of a model **overfiting or underfitting** on the training data.
+Read more about [Underfitting and Overfitting HERE](https://datascience.stackexchange.com/questions/361/when-is-a-model-underfitted)
+   [![png]({{ site.images | relative_url }}/randf1/overfit.png)]({{ site.images.randf1 | relative_url }}/randf/overfit.png)
 - Validation set enables possibility of estimating how well the model has been trained by estimating **prediction error of the model**
 - Validation set enables one determine the need for tunning model properties where necessary